Landos Biopharma (LABP) to Release Earnings on Thursday

-Landos Biopharma (NASDAQ:LABP – Get Free Report) is set to release its earnings data on Thursday, March 21st.
+Landos Biopharma (NASDAQ:LABP – Get Free Report) is scheduled to be posting its quarterly earnings results on Thursday, March 21st.

-A number of large investors have recently modified their holdings of LABP.
-Goldman Sachs Group Inc. raised its stake in shares of Landos Biopharma by 119.1% in the 2nd quarter.
-Goldman Sachs Group Inc. now owns 42,800 shares of the company’s stock valued at $31,000 after buying an additional 23,263 shares in the last quarter.
-HRT Financial LP acquired a new position in shares of Landos Biopharma in the 4th quarter valued at $26,000.
-Bank of America Corp DE raised its position in Landos Biopharma by 80.4% in the first quarter.
-Bank of America Corp DE now owns 56,321 shares of the company’s stock worth $83,000 after purchasing an additional 25,096 shares in the last quarter.
-Vanguard Group Inc. raised its position in Landos Biopharma by 30.6% in the third quarter.
-Vanguard Group Inc. now owns 166,608 shares of the company’s stock worth $108,000 after purchasing an additional 39,053 shares in the last quarter.
-Finally, Renaissance Technologies LLC raised its position in Landos Biopharma by 99.0% in the first quarter.
-Renaissance Technologies LLC now owns 340,500 shares of the company’s stock worth $502,000 after purchasing an additional 169,400 shares in the last quarter.
+Several large investors have recently added to or reduced their stakes in LABP.
+BlackRock Inc. raised its stake in Landos Biopharma by 10.6% during the 1st quarter.
+BlackRock Inc. now owns 520,308 shares of the company’s stock valued at $767,000 after purchasing an additional 49,880 shares during the period.
+Renaissance Technologies LLC raised its stake in Landos Biopharma by 99.0% during the 1st quarter.
+Renaissance Technologies LLC now owns 340,500 shares of the company’s stock valued at $502,000 after purchasing an additional 169,400 shares during the period.
+Bank of America Corp DE increased its stake in shares of Landos Biopharma by 80.4% in the first quarter.
+Bank of America Corp DE now owns 56,321 shares of the company’s stock worth $83,000 after acquiring an additional 25,096 shares during the last quarter.
+Goldman Sachs Group Inc. increased its stake in shares of Landos Biopharma by 119.1% in the second quarter.
+Goldman Sachs Group Inc. now owns 42,800 shares of the company’s stock worth $31,000 after acquiring an additional 23,263 shares during the last quarter.
+Finally, Vanguard Group Inc. increased its stake in shares of Landos Biopharma by 30.6% in the third quarter.
+Vanguard Group Inc. now owns 166,608 shares of the company’s stock worth $108,000 after acquiring an additional 39,053 shares during the last quarter.

 Landos Biopharma, Inc, a clinical-stage biopharmaceutical company, discovers and develops oral therapeutics for patients with autoimmune diseases.
 Its lead product candidate is NX-13, an oral gut-selective Nucleotide Oligomerization Domain (NLRX1), a mitochondria-associated receptor associated with the modulation of inflammatory cytokines that completed Phase Ib clinical trial to treat ulcerative colitis (UC), as well as induce anti-inflammatory effects in CD4+ T cells and other cells in the gastrointestinal tract.